Louis-Alexandre Taschereau

 Louis-Alexandre Taschereau ([taʃʁo]; March 5, 1867 – July 6, 1952) was the 14th premier of Quebec from 1920 to 1936.
-He was a member of the Parti libéral du Québec.
+A member of the Parti libéral du Québec, Taschereau's near 16-year tenure remains the longest uninterrupted term of office among Quebec premiers.

 Early life

 Taschereau was born in Quebec City, Quebec, the son of Jean-Thomas Taschereau, lawyer and judge at the Supreme Court, and Marie-Louise-Joséphine Caron.

 He received a law degree from Université Laval and was admitted to the Barreau du Quebec on July 9, 1889.
 After entering political life, he served as chief lieutenant in the Liberal government of Sir Lomer Gouin.
 He practised his profession in the law firm of Charles Fitzpatrick and Simon-Napoléon Parent.
 He was also journalist at the Action Libérale and president and vice-president of the Banque d'Economie de Québec.

 A member of the Legislative Assembly from 1900 onwards, he served as Premier Lomer Gouin's Minister of Public Works from 1907 to 1919.